memfault/interrupt/_drafts/unittests-cpputest.md

 Thankfully we wrote and used our fake mutex implementation, as deadlocks are the worst to debug!

-> If you do find that deadlocks are a common issue, do check out
+> If you do find that deadlocks are a constant issue, do check out
 > [Memfault](https://memfault.com/?utm_source=interrupt&utm_medium=link&utm_campaign=unit-test).
 > It will help you track them down easily.